WebberZone/contextual-related-posts/readme.txt

 = 2.8.0 =

 * Features:
+    * New block for Gutenberg aka the block editor.
+The block is called **Related Posts [CRP]** and you can find it under the widgets category
     * Two new settings in the widget: **Order posts** and **Randomize order** that allows the global setting to be overridden
     * New setting called **Keyword** in the Meta box where you can enter a word or a phrase to find related posts.
 If entered, the plugin will continue to search the `post_title` and `post_content` fields but will use this keyword instead of the values of the title and content of the source post